abuseofnotation/abuseofnotation.github.io/_posts/blog/2021-10-01-logic-thought-2.md

 > A: "Hm, it rained today.
 And had to go outside, so I got wet."
 >
-> B: "People get wet when it rains and they don't carry an umbrella.
+g B: "People get wet when it rains and they don't carry an umbrella.
 I guess you forgot your umbrella."

 Nevertheless, Aristotle was clearly onto something when he pioneered the discipline more than two aeons ago.
 So why isn't our thinking and conversations "logical" in the sense in which the above example is?
 The most obvious answer is that our most of our conversations are not about correctness and knowledge - we are just chit-chatting.
 This is true in one aspect, but in another, it is not - if we manage to think a thought and express it, then it has to be correct in a certain sense and under certain rules.
 Like the philosopher Ludvig Wittgenstein says, having an illogical thought is as impossible as imagining a figure that contradicts the laws of geometry.
 Or in other words, we can have thoughts which are *incorrect*, but not ones which are *illogical* (just as we can imagine a figure which contradicts the laws of physics, but not those of geometry).